-The belief that the new authorities will deal with the corrupt, immoral and alienated elites somehow reflects the stereotype of PiS voters as seeking revenge for their personal (real or imagined) losses.
+The belief that the new authorities will deal with the corrupt, immoral and alienated elites reflects the stereotype of PiS voters as seeking revenge for their personal (real or imagined) losses.
 But we should remember that many voters, and not only supporters of PiS, share such negative opinions of the previous ruling party, and see any attack on the former rulers as bringing back order and justice.
-Hence, some voters approve of the pacification of the Constitutional Tribunal and agree with bringing the courts under governmental control.
+Hence, some voters approve of the overhaul of the Constitutional Tribunal and agree with bringing the courts under governmental control.

-The exclusive solidarity, limited to the national community, does not apply to the old elites (alienated, often for serving foreign interests), the so-called “social pathology” (people who do not observe social norms, such as criminals or families affected by alcohol addiction), and all kinds of “strangers,” such as refugees.
+The exclusive solidarity, limited to the national community, does not apply to the old elites (alienated, often for serving foreign interests), the so-called “social pathology” (people who do not observe social norms such as criminals or families affected by alcohol addiction) and all kinds of “strangers” such as refugees.

 Why new authoritarianism?

 What are we to call the political project that emerges from the drama directed by Kaczyński?
 Maciej Gdula calls it “new authoritarianism”.
 It is “new” because, contrary to traditional dictatorships, it harnesses the democratic imaginary (independent people’s voices giving the ruling party the right to rule beyond the Constitution with “solidarity” as a prime emanation of the nation’s will and moral credence for overruling the law), and the practice of democracy that is holding elections based on competition.
 At the same time, and hence the “authoritarianism”, the essence of the project lies in domination over those more vulnerable, minorities and strangers, as well as a strict limitation of solidarity to the national community.

 Where, then, do opportunities lie for the opposition?